allegheny-college-cmpsc-100-fall-2019/practical-09/README.md

 ## General guidelines for this particular practical session

-* **Use your voice!** You are being asked to read sources, form an opinion, and use reasoning or evidence to support your choice.
-Given that you read the sources carefully, you should feel empowered to form arguments.
-* **Practice your writing.** This is an opportunity for you to practice logical structure and clarity -- skills which are indispensible to both your academic and professional careers.
-If considered thoughfully, practice-focused issues in computer science _are meant to be hard questions_.
-Should you be able to communicate your thoughts clearly and logically, you'll be a step ahead of many in the discipline.
+* **Experiment!** We design practical sessions to create a space for you to _try things_.
+Given the expertise of our classroom TLs and my interest in fixing stuff, I am sure that even if something breaks, we can fix it.
+* **Complete _something_.** Grading for practical assignments hinges on _completion_.
+As long as you provide a good faith effort to finish a task, your grade should reflect your effort.
+* **Practice skills.** If you work in the discipline of computer science, many of the skills you revisit or establish here are industry standard practice.
+Learning and practicing them often helps prepare you for either other classes or professional work.
-* **Try to finish during the class session.** While I provide extra time to complete the work, these assignments can be completed in 50 minutes.
+* **Try to finish during the class session** While I provide extra time to complete the work, these assignments can be completed in 50 minutes.
 This will help you develop your awareness and management of time.
-* **Respect one another.** Healthy dialogue starts from places of difference.
-Here, _difference_ may mean a host of things including: lived experience, understanding of technical issues, and much, much more.
-This may mean that you see things only _slightly_ different from  your team members.
-This may mean that you hold perspectives _dramatically_ different.
-In any case, seek to understand and then test your understanding based on your new knowledge.
-You may find that you change your mind -- even if only a little.
+* **Help one another!** We're a community of users here, not competitors.
+If you grasp something quickly, but a neighbor does not, offer to help them after they've tried for a bit.
+Conversely, _ask for help_ from either me, our lab TLs, or your neighbor.

 ## Cloning your repository